MANAGE WORK / LIFE SKILLS

 - To know that our lives matter

-I have worked with all levels of management, professionals, tradespersons and unskilled people whose only common denominator is that that are all highly motivated in their own way (hence engaging my services).
+I have worked with all levels of management, professionals, tradespersons and unskilled people whose only common denominator is that they are all highly motivated in their own way (hence engaging my services).

 Richard Leider has devised a fascinating formula that I consistently use with my clients that lays out the critical factors to consider when making career choices: